alexKleider/phInfo/README.md

-Since the goal is to set up a content server, and since the capacity of your SD Card will dictate the amount of content it's possible to provide, choose an SD Card of comensurate capacity<sup>[1](#1sdcard)</sup>.
+Since the goal is to set up a content server, and since the capacity of your SD Card will dictate the amount of content it's possible to provide, choose an SD Card of commensurate capacity<sup>[1](#1sdcard)</sup>.
 The following products have been used successfully:
 [64GB](https://www.amazon.com/SanDisk-microSDXC-Standard-Packaging-SDSQUNC-064G-GN6MA/dp/B010Q588D4/ref=sr_1_1?ie=UTF8&qid=1488675440&sr=8-1&keywords=64+gig+micro+sd+card)